Selena Gomez: Net worth and expensive things she owns

 Being the most followed woman on Instagram is not an easy feat and this pop star has done it a number of times.
-With the news of Selena Gomez breaking records and stirring the global entertainment industry, it would be interesting to know more about her.
-Singer, songwriter, actor, executive producer and entrepreneur, Gomez wears many hats and now the Only Murder in the Building star has taken her social media game a notch higher.
-She started as a Disney girl at a young age and is the owner of the makeup brand, Rare Beauty, now.
-The long journey has indeed added immensely to her net worth.
+With the news of Selena Gomez breaking records, stirring the global entertainment industry and, well, the new rumours that she’s dating former One Direction singer Zayn Malik, it would be interesting to know more about her.
+Singer, songwriter, actor, executive producer and entrepreneur, Gomez wears many hats and now the Only Murders in the Building star has taken her social media game a notch higher.
+She started as a Disney star at a young age and is the owner of the makeup brand, Rare Beauty.
+Her performing career and other ventures have indeed added immensely to her net worth.

 And, despite the ongoing drama between Selena Gomez and Hailey Bieber, a comparison of their career trajectories, net worth and personal lives, the American singer has shown that she is a rightful star and is here to stay.